-Attendance Allowance is extra money that you can claim if you have a long-term disability or condition.
+Attendance Allowance is extra money you can claim if you have a long-term disability or condition.

 Personal support includes getting dressed, shopping, washing, eating, going to the toilet, getting in and out of bed and taking medication.

 Supervision means you need someone to watch over you because you could cause harm to yourself or others around you.

 For example, it could be that you forget to take your medication or have seizures or falls.
 It doesn’t matter whether you are actually receiving this help or supervision – it is the need for help that matters.

 Attendance Allowance is for people over State Pension age.

 You may be eligible for an Attendance Allowance if all of the following apply:

 - You have reached the State Pension age.

 - You have a long-term disability or condition.

 - You have needed frequent help with personal care or supervision because of your disability for at least six months.